Are you looking to apply for a research permit?

 Students who propose to conduct research studies must have a representative from their institution or agency serve as a co-investigator.

-Once your research permit has been approved, you will be notified by the Science Coordinator.
+Once your research permit has been approved, you will be notified by the Science Coordinator or the Science Information and Communications Manager.

 Research permits in Acadia National Park must uphold specific permit conditions.
 To learn more about these regulations, please click here to download information on Acadia National Park permit conditions and here for information on general conditions for scientific research in the National Park Service.